dovi-k/toodle/README.md

 <a></a>

+## **Code Sources/References**

+I used a lot of code from different sources to support my project.
+I used a lot of Code from Course Miniproject to the point where one week before the submission I was advised that it may be too similar to the Miniproject.
+My project theme it being a to do list was not helping as well, miniproject was as well using the Materialise library.
+So I continued on working on my To Do list app "Toodle" in hopes to hopefully upgrade it but I end up running out of time and didn't managed to implement a lot of upgrades I wished I could.

+## Code References
+* to create a functioning to do list I refenced and used code from these Youtube Tutorials [Code Explained To Do List App in JS](https://www.youtube.com/watch?v=b8sUhU_eq3g&t=5s) and most of the code from [SabCode To Do List](https://www.youtube.com/watch?v=GQTtbVuy1UY&t=37s) for the To Do lists to be displayed
+* Landing page from [StartBootsrap Landing-page theme](https://startbootstrap.com/theme/landing-page), I used different images, customised colours, icons and text
+* Most of the styling comes from [Materialize](https://materializecss.com/), teal colour, shadow, nav bar, input fields
+* When creating Functions and interactions with Mongo DB I was referencing a lot Code Institute Task Manager Miniproject followed the sign up, sign up functions and made them work for my page
+* ReadMe file Stucture was based from Anouk Smet project [Dogs Health Tracker](https://github.com/AnoukSmet/Dog-Health-Tracker/blob/master/README.md#testing)
+* Images for the website taken from [Pexels](https://www.pexels.com/search/to%20do%20list/)

 ## **Credits**

 * I would like to thank my mentor Simen [Eventyret_mentor](https://github.com/Eventyret) for his patiance and support though a ver!
 * I want to thank my workmate and fellow student [Irina](https://github.com/irinatu17) for inspiration and suppport
 * I want to thank the [Stackoverflow](https://stackoverflow.com/) community as well as [Code Institute](codeinstitute.ie) Slack community
+* I would like to thank Code Institute Student care for support.

 [Back to Top](#table-of-contents)